OWASP/owasp.github.io/pages/events.md

 ---
 <img src="/assets/images/web/events-header.png" alt="Attendees at a Global AppSec Conference">

 Ever wanted to network and learn along with other AppSec professionals?
-OWASP events are a great way to improve you career skills, build your professional network, and learn about new trends in the industry.
-Our organization hosts nearly a dozen events each year varying in format to week long traings and conferences, to single day programs.
-While some of our events have corporate sponsors, the content is vendor neutral and speakers are carefully selected.
+We host nearly a dozen events each year varying in format to week long trainings and conferences, to single day programs.
+OWASP events are a great way to:

+- Improve you career skills
+- Build your professional network
+- Learn about new trends in the industry

+While some of our events have corporate sponsors, the content is vendor neutral, and speakers are carefully selected ensuring a good return on your investment of time and money.
+Often times are larger events also host Expositions, Capture the Flags, and Career Fairs.
+Often members get a discount on conference passes.

 ## Global Events